hn84de/Custom/README.md

 This a project for custom code in C++, mainly utilities but also for algorithms and other general code.
+Include the `Custom.hpp` file.